devNegative-asm/Fhidwfe-Language/readme.txt

 	In order to write an assembly function which can be called, it is the callee's responsibility to save the frame pointer.

 Heap:
+	(for z80 only, x86 implementations use C's malloc and free)

 	The heap is maintained with similar usage requirements as C's malloc and free.
 	The builtin library uses O(n^2) time for mallocing n objects due to its linked list implementation.

+	(for all implementations)

 	All ranges and lists created are stored on the heap and must be manually free'd after use.
 List or range literals used as the immediate argument of a for loop do not have to be freed.
 	An anonymous range or list object not used in a for loop will create a memory leak.
 	Alternative implementations of malloc and free can be provided after disabling the library.

-For systems other than the TIz80, this is heavily recommended.
+	(for z80 only)

 	As it is implemented now, restoring both the head and tail of the heap's linked list will effectively free every object.